Legal Notices and Disclaimers

 - I agree that I will not attend the Event if I have COVID-19, have symptoms of COVID-19, or have been in close contact with someone who has COVID-19 within 10 days before the Event.

 - I agree that if I learn that I have COVID-19, or if I experience any symptoms of COVID-19, during the Event, I will inform NAIFA staff as soon as possible and I will depart the Event.

-- As an Event attendee, I will comply with federal, state, and local requirements, as well as hotel rules, concerning COVID-19, and I will be mindful of CDC recommendations on this subject./li>
+- As an Event attendee, I will comply with federal, state, and local requirements, as well as hotel and Event venue rules, concerning COVID-19, and I will be mindful of CDC recommendations on this subject.

-- I acknowledge that travel to and meetings in Arizona are subject to applicable laws and regulations of the State of Arizona, which currently “has no testing and/or vaccination requirements for its residents and domestic and international visitors.” (see https://www.visitarizona.com/covid-19/covid-19-updates/)
+- I acknowledge that travel to and meetings in the location of the Event are subject to applicable laws and regulations of the location state, which are posted on publicly available websites.

 - I am aware of the health risks associated with COVID-19 and by attending the Event I choose to accept the risks of in-person attendance at the Event, including travel to and from the Event, and the risks of any associated activities in which I choose to participate.
-In doing so, I agree to accept sole responsibility for any illness or damage that I may experience, and I release fully NAIFA and all of its volunteers and staff from any and all liability, if I become ill as a direct or indirect result of my participation in the Event.
+In doing so, I agree to accept sole responsibility for any illness or damage that I may experience, and I release fully NAIFA and all of its volunteers and staff from (a) any and all liability, if I become ill as a direct or indirect result of my participation in the Event, and (b) any duty or obligation to notify me if Event attendees report symptoms of, or test positive for, COVID-19.
 By registering for the Event, I am confirming my agreement to this Acknowledgment of Personal Responsibility for Meeting Attendance and to all of its terms.